scilus/scil-documentation/source/arriving/setup_computer.rst

 Containers
 """"""""""

 Container technologies allow applications and services to be packaged into isolated, self-contained units that can be deployed on any cloud or local host.
 They are like tiny isolated computers running on other computers.
-For more information, visit the guide on containers and virtual machines (:ref:`ref_virtualmachines`).
+For more information, visit the guide on :ref:`ref_virtualmachines`.
 A container bundling all the dependencies required for running any flow (see section :ref:`ref_flow`) developped in the lab is available `here <https://hub.docker.com/r/scilus/scilus>`__.
 In the lab, we use Docker and Apptainer (formerly Singularity) containers, which we describe below.

 Docker
 ------
 The most popular container technology is undoubtedly Docker.
 Docker is supported on Mac, Windows and Linux, although it'd seem like Docker running a Linux instance do not work well on MacOS with M1/M2 CPU.
-To install Docker, follow this documentation: `<https://docs.docker.com/engine/install/ubuntu>`__.
+To install Docker, follow this `documentation <https://docs.docker.com/engine/install/ubuntu>`__.

 However, make sure you follow these subsections:
     - Uninstall old versions (sometimes `this <https://askubuntu.com/questions/935569/how-to-completely-uninstall-docker>`__ is necessary, answer #1)